 Skip to main content

-4. Prepare a writing sample.
-You will submit a sample of your writing (perhaps from your 200-level classes) to submit with your creative writing application.
-This sample should be: 7-15 pages for fiction or creative nonfiction, 4-5 poems for poetry.
+3. Prepare a writing sample.
+You will need to submit a sample of your writing in your chosen genre with your creative writing application.
+Students often submit work from their 200-level creative writing classes and are in fact encouraged to do so.
+This sample should be 7-15 pages for fiction or creative nonfiction, 4-5 poems for poetry.

 Requirements for Completing the Creative Writing Major